-In connection with the Offering (Note 6), the Notes (totaling \$2,255,815, including accrued interest) were converted into 1,127,872 shares of common stock at \$2.00 per share.
+In connection with the Offering (Note 6), the Notes (totaling \$2,255,815, including accrued interest) were converted into 1,127,872 shares of common stock at a price of \$2.00 per share.
 As the Offering price was \$5.00 per share, the Company recognized an expense totaling \$3,383,546 which represents the discount provided to the Note holders.
+This expense is recorded within interest expense in the condensed statement of operations.
+Additionally, upon completion of the Offering, the remaining unamortized debt issuance costs of \$182,900 were fully amortized and included within interest expense.